 }

-The simple method allows us to validate for both empty strings and white spaces in a single line!
+The straight forward method shown above allows us to validate for empty strings and white spaces, both in just a single line!

-There are numerous string methods in JavaScript, but I would always recommend to use this method.
-As methods may at times be not supported by browsers, but this simple code snippet can be easily implemented and supported by browsers.
-Moreover, it covers two checks in a single line.
+There are many other string methods in JavaScript, but I would always recommend use of the ones discussed above.
+Many JavaScript methods may not supported by some browsers.
+However, this simple code snippet can be easily implemented and supported by all browsers.
+Moreover, it covers two types of checks in a single line.

 To handle nulls and whitespaces in JavaScript using string functions, refer to String functions to handle nulls and whitespaces.